-This is a big difference between South Africa (and Namibia) and the rest of Southern Africa and East Africa.
+This is a big difference between South Africa (and Namibia which is pegged to the Rand) and the rest of Southern Africa and East Africa.
 South African game lodges are priced in Rands and everywhere else in Dollars.
 Which means, with the current weak Rand, that your money goes a lot further in South Africa.

 Another reason why safaris in South Africa tend to be less expensive is that it usually costs less to get to the safari camps.
-In East Africa you have to either take a driver-guide or you have to take a charter flight.
-Charter flights are also an option in South Africa but the camps are also well-served by scheduled airlines which are usually more cost-effective and shorter, easier road transfers.
-Some of the lodges can even be accessed on a self-drive basis…
+In East Africa you have to either take a driver-guide or a charter flight.
+Charter flights are also an option in South Africa but the camps are also well-served by scheduled airlines.
+These are usually more cost-effective with shorter, easier road transfers.
+(Some of the lodges can even be accessed on a self-drive basis…)

 So in summary…